mitranim/wordplay/readme.md

 mehthod © LJ

-conscientiousness (quality of wishing to do one's work or duty well and thoroughly) © Yury
+conscientiousness (quality of wishing to do one's work or duty well and thoroughly) © Y

 reaview (a scathing one) © M